A read writes, in response to my post-election reflections, with some discussion of Colorado Springs. In that post, I said:

 The response makes the point that the economy isn't as good in Colorado Springs, or at least is not perceived to be as good, as I had portrayed it to be, and also makes an important point about the relationship between the local government's revenues and the faltering construction industry.
 Here is the response, restated below with some minor editing, which was authorized by the reader:

+I appreciate the insight and always value what someone with first hand information about what is going on has to say.
 I should also note that the two party system isn't entirely dead in Colorado Springs.
 Democrat John Morse (who holds the number two position of Majority Leader in the Colorado Senate) was elected to the state senate by a narrow margin to a second four year term from a district notable in central city Colorado Springs and and nearby Manitou Springs on Tuesday.
 His sucessful election and then re-election even in the face of a strong Republican tide this election cycle, has defeated conventional wisdom that Colorado Springs was monolithically Republican.